RaulQX/DP/DentP/README.md

 # Dentistry

-This is a personal project where I apply what I learned in a tutorial in order to build a page for a dentistry.
+This is a personal project where I apply what I learned in a tutorial in order to build a single-page-application for a dentistry.

 ## Built With